rainbowdashlabs/chojodev/docs/about_me/my_story.md

 You probably came here to learn something about me.
 Well lets start it!

 A shorter list of my milestones can be found at my [milestone](./milestones.md) page.
 (Probably not shorter but more bullet point like)

 You want the long version?
 Here it is!

 ### The earlies

 My first attempt with programming was with 16.
-However, I didn’t really get into it and slowly crawled through the first 20 pages or so of a book for java 6, which I got from a friend.
+However, I didn't really get into it and slowly crawled through the first 20 pages or so of a book for java 6, which I got from a friend.
 After this I stopped and never touched it again.

 After finishing high school I wasn't really sure what to do in the future.